Cordarrelle Patterson: 2013 season

 Patterson was selected by the Minnesota Vikings of the National Football League (NFL) in the first round with the 29th overall pick in the 2013 NFL draft in a draft-day trade with the New England Patriots; the Patriots received four draft picks (a second, third, fourth and seventh).

 In the season-opener on September 8, Patterson caught his first NFL pass from quarterback Christian Ponder for a 10-yard gain and had two kicks returned for 54 yards.
 In Patterson's second career game against the Chicago Bears on September 15, he scored his first NFL career touchdown by returning the opening kickoff for a 105-yard kick return touchdown, marking the first kickoff return touchdown the Bears had allowed since September 30, 2007.
 For his outstanding performance on special teams during the month of September, Patterson was honored as the National Football Conference (NFC) Special Teams Player of the Month.
 In Week 8, Patterson returned the opening kickoff 109 yards for a touchdown, tying the NFL record for the longest play ever.
 After Patterson's performance against the Green Bay Packers, he was named NFC Special Teams Player of the Week.
 On November 7, Patterson caught his first touchdown pass on a two-yard reception.
 On December 1, Patterson ran a touchdown for 33 yards, helping the Vikings win in overtime over the Bears.
 Patterson's best receiving performance of the season came in Week 14 against the Baltimore Ravens with five catches for 141 yards; in that game, he scored his longest receiving touchdown when he took a bubble screen pass from Matt Cassel 79 yards to the end zone with just 45 seconds remaining in the fourth quarter.
-In the season finale victory against the Detroit Lions on December 29, he scored the final two touchdowns at the Metrodome.
+In the season finale victory against the Detroit Lions on December 29, he scored the final two Vikings touchdowns at the Metrodome.
 The first of them came on a 50-yard run in the first quarter, and then he added an eight-yard reception with 9:19 left in the game.
 The rushing touchdown set a team record for the longest rushing touchdown by a Vikings receiver.

 Patterson finished his rookie year with 45 receptions for 469 yards and four touchdowns while also returning 43 kicks for 1,393 yards and two touchdowns in 16 games and six starts.
 He was named to the PFWA All-Rookie Team.
 On January 2, 2014, Patterson was selected to play in the Pro Bowl, filling in for Antonio Brown.
 The next day, Patterson was named as a starter on the 2013 Associated Press (AP) All-Pro team as the kick returner.